About

-I am an Assistant Professor of Statistics at the University of South Carolina (USC).
-Before joining USC in 2020, I was a postdoc at the University of Pennsylvania for two years.
+Before joining GMU in 2025, I was an Assistant Professor at the University of South Carolina (2020-2025), and before that, I was a postdoc at the University of Pennsylvania (2018-2020).
 I got my PhD in Statistics from the University of Florida, my MS in Applied Mathematics from the University of Massachusetts Amherst, and my BA from Cornell University.
-Prior to my career in academia, I worked in industry for five years as an engineer and as a financial software analyst.
-Here are the links to my CV and Google Scholar.
-If my work interests you, you are also welcome to connect with me on LinkedIn and BlueSky.
+Prior to my academic career, I worked in industry for five years as an engineer and as a financial software analyst.

 Recent News

-• May 2025: “Sparse high-dimensional linear mixed modeling with a partitioned empirical Bayes ECM algorithm” (with Anja Zgodic, Jiajia Zhang, Peter Olejua, and Alexander McLain) has been accepted by Statistics and Computing.
+• August 2025: “Sparse high-dimensional linear mixed modeling with a partitioned empirical Bayes ECM algorithm” (with Anja Zgodic, Jiajia Zhang, Peter Olejua, and Alexander McLain) has been published in Statistics and Computing.
 Paper

 • May 2025: New preprint “A robust monotonic single-index model for skewed and heavy-tailed data: A deep neural network approach applied to periodontal studies” (with Qingyang Liu, Shijie Wang, and Dipankar Bandyopadhyay). arXiv